• Skip to primary navigation

 Biscuit dough rolled into a log.

-Roll the dough into a log.
+Roll the dough into a log and refrigerate.

 Step 4: Bake.